Do I really need bonds in my portfolio?

 Individual Bonds vs. Bond Funds

 Most folks don’t want to bother with individual bonds.
-Sure, you can go to the treasury direct or even buy individual bonds from many custodians.
+You can go to Treasury Direct or buy bonds from many custodians.
 But honestly, why bother?
 Instead, you should use bond ETFs or bond mutual funds.

 Bond ETFs vs. Bond Mutual Funds